awsdocs/amazon-ec2-user-guide/doc_source/ebs-restoring-volume.md

 ## EBS Performance<a name="new-ebs-volume-performance"></a>

 New EBS volumes receive their maximum performance the moment that they are available and do not require initialization \(formerly known as pre\-warming\)\.

-However, storage blocks on volumes that were restored from snapshots must be initialized \(pulled down from Amazon S3 and written to the volume\) before you can access the block\.
-This preliminary action takes time and can cause a significant increase in the latency of an I/O operation the first time each block is accessed\.
-Performance is restored after the data is accessed once\.
+For volumes that were restored from snapshots, the storage blocks must be pulled down from Amazon S3 and written to the volume before you can access them\.
+This preliminary action takes time and can cause a significant increase in the latency of I/O operations the first time each block is accessed\.
+Volume performance is achieved after all blocks have been downloaded and written to the volume\.

 For most applications, amortizing the initialization cost over the lifetime of the volume is acceptable\.
+To avoid this initial performance hit in a production environment, you can use one of the following options:
-To ensure that your restored volume always functions at peak capacity in production, you can force the immediate initialization of the entire volume using dd or fio\.
++ Force the immediate initialization of the entire volume\.
 For more information, see [Initializing Amazon EBS Volumes](ebs-initialize.md)\.
++ Enable fast snapshot restore on a snapshot to ensure that the EBS volumes created from it are fully\-initialized at creation and instantly deliver all of their provisioned performance\.
+For more information, see [Amazon EBS Fast Snapshot Restore](ebs-fast-snapshot-restore.md)\.

 ## EBS Encryption<a name="new-volume-ebs-encryption"></a>